rolinh/dfc/README.md

 	./dfc

-from within the directory where `dfc` is situated.
+from within the directory where `dfc` is located.

 See `./dfc -h` for quick options and usage overview or read the manual page.